opensearch-project/documentation-website/_tools/logstash/ship-to-opensearch.md

 The following parameters are supported in the `auth_type` setting:

 - `type` (string): The type of authentication.
-- 'user': A user name.
+- `user`: A user name.
-- `password: The password used for basic authentication.
+- `password`: The password used for basic authentication.

 ## Configuration for AWS IAM Authentication